 • A minimum of a three month commitment

-• Work at least a 2.5-3 hour shift per week or every other week
+• Work at least a 2.5-3 hour shift per week

 To help orient you to the Fox Valley Food for Health kitchen, here are some basic principles: